RevenueMonster/rm-php-sdk/README.md

 - [ ] Send Notification (User)
 - [x] eKYC - Mykad Prediction
 - [x] eKYC - Face Verification

-## ❓ FAQs

-- If you using php5.7, please refer to branch 5.7
-- If you using php7.0, please refer to branch 7.0

 ## 📝 Examples